danteay/hitman/README.md

 make run
 ```

-After running this you need to make sure that mongo docker instance is currently running.
+Before running this command you need to make sure that mongo docker instance is currently running.

 ## Extra make commands